• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q What are my plan options with Via Benefits?

 A Via Benefits works with the top national and regional insurance companies to ensure that you will have quality individual plan options.
 There will likely be individual plans available that are similar to your current group plan, but there may be plans better suited to your needs.
 Multiple options give you the ability to find a plan that closely matches your specific needs.
-We encourage you to contact Via Benefits and speak with a Benefit Advisor, 1-855-663-4228.
+We encourage you to contact Via Benefits and speak with a Benefits Advisor, at 1-855-663-4228.

 Q If I enroll in a plan through Via Benefits, can I return to an OGB plan at a later date?